Why You Should Never Let a Provider Generate or Store Your Private Key

 Real Zero-Access Means Local-Only Decryption

-A genuine zero-access encryption architecture has these properties:
+A genuine zero-access encryption architecture has four defining properties.

 This model, though more demanding to implement cleanly, is the only cryptographically sound way to achieve zero-access communication.